Bira/octopus-carnival/_drafts/wir-mm-4e-choker.md

 someone when they pass by, while its less sneaky buddies distract the rest of the party.

+### Cavern Choker (Dungeon)

+The Cavern Choker from Dungeon remains a level 4 lurker with 42 HP.
+The main change from the MM is a significant upgrade to its Chameleon Skin, which now gives _full_ concealment and is always on as long as the choker doesn't have anyone grabbed.

+The Choke attack is gone - now the Tentacle Claw does 10 ongoing damage to grabbed targets until they escape.
+Escape attempts now have an explicit DC of 21, which is about the same as you'd get under the old rules.
+Body Shield has had its text changed and clarified.
+It's still an interrupt that redirects an attack by someone else to the grabbed victim, but now it only recharges when the choker hits with Tentacle Claw.
+This means that the monster can only use it _once_ after it grabs a target, making "grab, release on your next turn, grab again" preferable to holding on until the target dies.

+### Feygrove Choker (Monster Manual)

-The other variety here is the **Feygrove Choker**, a Medium Fey Humanoid who's a Level 12 Lurker with 91 HP.
+This Medium Fey Humanoid is a Level 12 Lurker with 91 HP.
 A different species, or the platonic ideal of the mundane choker?
 In any case its abilities are quite similar.
 It has Reach 3 and can grab up to 2 targets simultaneously.
 When it has 2 grabbed creatures it can choke them both at once; it can use either creature as a shield, but not against attacks made by either grabbed creature.

 As an extra surprise, it can use a power named Vine Fetter, which animates nearby vegetation in an Area Burst 3 within 10 squares.
 It targets the Reflex of enemies in the area and restrains them (save ends) on a hit.
 This recharges on a 6 and will very likely be the opening move in a fight.

+### Feygrove Choker (Dungeon)

+The exact same set of changes also applies to the Feygrove Choker, which remains a Level 12 Lurker with 91 HP.
+It can still grab two people instead of just one, so it has more opportunities to use Body Shield.
+The damage fixes also have much more of an impact on it, since it's a higher-level monster.

+### Sample Encounter and Final Impressions

 The sample encounter is level 4: a pair of cavern chokers employed by a small hobgoblin war party.

-Chokers get a "meh" from me.
+MM Chokers get a "meh" from me.
 I didn't find them that exciting.
 I guess they're the sort of gimmicky Gygaxian monster you'd expect to find alongside cloakers and piercers, but I didn't find them appealing outside of that.

+I like the additional lore from the Dungeon article, though it definitiely makes it clear that chokers are more _monsters_ than _people_.
+The stat updates are welcome too.
+I'd normally just apply a damage fix to the MM stat blocks and call it a day, but these come with some interesting changes like the boost to Chameleon Skin.